BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-SIMPLEX-NOTATION.md

     ]
 } [
     note: {
-        "A note about the Simplex as a whole." [
+        "A note about the Envelope as a whole." [
             lang: "en"
         ]
     }
 ]
 ```

-Thus, the `Simplex` type provides a flexible foundation for constructing solutions for various applications.
-Here are some high-level schematics of such applications in Simplex Notation.
+Thus, the `Envelope` type provides a flexible foundation for constructing solutions for various applications.
+Here are some high-level schematics of such applications in Envelope Notation.
 See the [EXAMPLES](6-EXAMPLES.md) chapter for more detail.

 ## Examples